KAELITcom/-kaelit-research/WHY_KAELIT.md

 It’s a completely new architecture designed from scratch, featuring:

 - 🔐 Post-Quantum Cryptography: Kyber & Dilithium hybrid encryption
-- 🧠 AI Optimization Modules: Gas prediction, anomaly detection, block tuning
+- 🧠 AI Optimization Modules: Runtime orchestration and adaptive tuning (full logic under NDA)
 - 🧱 zk-Rollups + DAG Sharding: Layer-2 scalability meets structural innovation
-- ⚙️ Modular Rust Architecture *(selectively unpublished)*
+- ⚙️ Modular Rust Architecture (architecture is protected and not fully disclosed)
 - 🧬 20-Year Token Model: Fixed, no burn, no inflation

 We are not building hype.